-1 Knighton Park trip -Travelling to and walking around the park (or going into spinney) and -Learning about the different types of trees and plant species -Collecting leaves/pinecones to use for leaf pressing, leaf masks etc. Friends of Knighton Park Knighton Park map Tree-Identification-guide- Trees and plants worksheets make-your-own-leaf- mask.pdf pressed-flowers-card.pdf fallen leaf_petal-art.pdf tree-rubbing.pdf Approximately two hours including travel Science - living things and their habitats (classification - Y4/Y6; habitats - Y2/Y4; identification - Y1); working scientifically Art - using a range of resources 2 What would I want? -Planning your dream park and what it would look like -This can be a drawing with a description included or can be in the form of letters to councillors/government/people of power Paper, pencils, crayons Between 1 and 2 hours Art English this session could be adapted based on the curriculum needs of your school/class 3 Species and habitats -This will be a taught session on native and protected species that are found in and around Leicestershire -They will also learn about habitats, the importance of conserving them and how to identify them How to Identify Wildlife (UK species) Mammals Leicestershire and Rutland Wildlife Trust (Irwt.org.uk) Between 1 and 2 hours Science - living things and their habitats (classification - Y4/6) SMSC - cultural (reflecting on the value of protected species and why this is important)
+1 Knighton Park trip -Travelling to and walking around the park (or going into spinney) and -Tree and plant species Friends of Knighton Park Knighton Park map Approximately two hours including travel Science - plant reproduction and ecosystems identification -Collecting leaves/pinecones to use for wild art Tree-Identification-guide-8p fallen leaf petal-art.pdf Art and design - art found in nature 2 What would I want? -Planning your dream park and what it would look like -This can be a drawing with a description included or can be in the form of letters to councillors/government/people of power Paper, pencils, crayons Between 1 and 2 hours Art and design English - spoken language and writing 3 Species and habitats -This will be a taught session on native and protected species that are found in and around Leicestershire -They will also learn about habitats, the importance of conserving them and how to identify them How to Identify Wildlife (UK species) Mammals Leicestershire and Rutland Wildlife Trust (Irwt.org.uk) Between 1 and 2 hours Science - ecosystems Citizenship - explore environmental issues 4 Camera trap practical -Learning how to set up a camera trap and how they work -Identifying a location in the school grounds to set one up - Collect the trap 2-3 weeks later and look at the footage (in an assembly perhaps) How to use a camera trap We will provide the camera traps -Initial session will be approximately an hour - Collecting trap and sorting through footage - 1 hour Mathematics - number and statistics Computing - use of hardware and apps 5 Transects Creating a transect (500m for example) along the river and then recording wildlife seen when slowly tracing the line (In regard to school grounds this could take place at Lancaster Academy, Sir Jonathan North and Overdale juniors).
+We will provide resources for the transects (tape measures, Recording the Wildlife of Leicestershire and Rutland NatureSpot Up to 2 hours Mathematics - statistics Science - ecosystems Geography - skills and fieldwork

-4 Camera trap practical -Learning how to set up a camera trap and how they work -Identifying a location in the school grounds to set one up - Collect the trap 2-3 weeks later and look at the footage (in an assembly perhaps) How to use a camera trap We will provide the camera traps -Initial session will be approximately an hour - Collecting trap and sorting through footage - 1 hour Maths - statistics Computing - use technology to purposefully create, organise, store, manipulate and retrieve data 5 Transects Creating a transect (500m for example) along the river and then recording wildlife seen when slowly tracing the line (In regard to school grounds this could take place at Lancaster Academy, Sir Jonathan North and Overdale juniors). -Mini beast trail/hunt -Creating plots and recording number of plant species within them.
-We will provide resources for the transects (tape measures, Recording the Wildlife of Leicestershire and Rutland NatureSpot Bugs Count Survey Research groups Imperial College London Up to 2 hours Maths - surveying and statistical analysis Science - living things and their habitats (classification - Y4/6); working scientifically 6 Deforestation and tree planting -Taught lesson on deforestation and the positive effect of planting trees - Practical tree planting session Deforestation, explained Tree Aid Approximately 2 hours Science - living things and their habitats (identification of trees - Y1/2; human impact - Y4) SMSC - moral (ethical issues around deforestation; comparing issues of livelihood for farmers vs consumers)
+-Creating plots/quadrats and recording number and types of plant species within them.
+6 Deforestation and tree planting -Taught lesson on deforestation and the positive effect of planting trees - Practical tree planting session Deforestation, explained Tree Aid Approximately 2 hours Science - ecosystems Citizenship - environmental issues Geography - threatened ecosystems (interdependence)

 Leicestershire and Rutland Wildlife Trust - Our local wildlife conservation charity that also run environmental workshops in and around Leicester.
-They also have produced a literacy and number education pack which has been very well received.